tzlaine/small_wg1_papers/P2745_unicode_3_segmentation.md

 `grapheme` provides a type with storage to hold a grapheme.
 It is mostly immutable; its only mutating operations are move and assignment.
-Using a small buffer optimization is pretty important for this type, since the vast majority of graphemes will only be few bytes.
+Using a small buffer optimization is pretty important for this type, since the vast majority of graphemes will only be a few bytes.
 Also, its internal storage is a UTF-8 sequence of `char`, as implied by the `iterator` type.
-It is expected that most graphemes will be processed as `grapheme_ref`s, and this type exists simply to provide a value-semantic alternative when that is called for.
+It is expected that most graphemes will be processed as `grapheme_ref`s, and `grapheme` exists simply to provide a value-semantic alternative when that is called for.

 ## Add `grapheme_iterator`